Elections and Voter Registration

 Once enrolled in a party, you must stay in that party for at least three (3) months.

-What ballot am I eligible for?
+What ballot am I eligible for in a Primary Election?

-Democratic - Must receive a Dem. ballot
+> Democratic - Must receive a Democratic ballot

-Green Independent - Must receive a Green Independent ballot if one is available.
+> Green Independent - Must receive a Green Independent ballot if one is available.

-Libertarian - Must receive a Libertarian ballot if one is available.
+> Libertarian - Must receive a Libertarian ballot if one is available.

-Republican - Must receive a Rep. ballot
+> Republican - Must receive a Republican ballot

-Absentee Ballots:
+Absentee Ballots

 WE NOW HAVE AN ABSENTEE BALLOT DROP BOX!
 It is located at the main entrance of the Town Office.

-Absentee Ballots can be requested 3 months before any election and ballots will be mailed out about a month before the Election.
+Municipal/ State General/ State Referendum: 3 months before any election and ballots will be mailed out about a month before the Election.

 They can be requested in person, over the phone, and online through the Secretary Of State's website.